Hot Yoga & Barre Class Descriptions

 Kriya flow: is a practice that incorporates movement, dynamic breathing techniques, meditation, and the chanting of mantras.
 The goal is to build physical vitality and increase consciousness.

-Slow flow - This class is about holding postures for breath, alignment, and some core work.
-It may not be as intense of a cardio workout as hatha flow, but opens the muscles, breath and mind to the intention of the movement.
+Slow flow: is a class incorporating gentle sequencing of vinyasas and postures, holding postures for depth and alignment, and some core work.
+It may not be as intense as hatha flow, but opens the muscles, breath and mind to the intention of movement.

 40 in 60: is a class at the intermediate level which is taught as a sequence linked together with vinyasa flows.
 Emphasis will be on the synergy between breath and movement to help you deepen your practice.

 Hot Core: is a class that emphasizes building core strength and spinal mobility.

 Hatha flow: is a more advanced practice that involves a series of postures or asanas that focuses on the flow between movements, and linking breath to movement.